OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired items (URLs, text, a picture) on [`init(activityItems: applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)").

 As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes "UIActivityViewController excludedActivityTypes").
 It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase.
-The developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
+The developers have to be aware of this and **explicitly exclude** the ones that are not appropriate for the app data.
 Some activity types might not be even documented like "Create Watch Face".

 If having the source code, you should take a look at the `UIActivityViewController`: